 Building your own DIY sim racing wind simulator

-As with my previous project, the building your own button box, before building my own sim racing wind simulator, I took inspiration and followed the roadmap from AMstudio.
+As with my previous project, the building your own button box, before building my own sim racing wind simulator I took inspiration and followed the roadmap from AMstudio.
 In addition, Will Ford from Boosted Media also has a super clear video tutorial.
-In this article, I will take you step-by-step through how you can make your own DIY sim racing wind simulator.
+In this article, I will take you step by step how you can make your own DIY sim racing wind simulator.

 Step 1: Attaching Arduino Uno and Motorshield

-Step 2: Remove jumper and connect power adapter
+Step 2: Remove sweater and connect power adapter

-Remove the jumper from the Motorshield.
-We no longer need this one as we are using power from the external power supply.
-The jumper is usually a yellow pin (1).
+Remove the sweater from the Motorshield.
+We no longer need this one since we are using power from the external power supply.
+The sweater is usually a yellow pin (1).
 The Arduino Uno uses power from the usb port connection.

-Then cut off the connector at the end of the power supply.
-You will no longer need this one.
+Then cut off the connector on the end of the power supply.
+You won't need this one anymore.
 Then strip the wires and connect them to the connector on the Motorshield (2).
-Look carefully which is positive and which is negative.
-If you connect these wrong, you will notice that your Motorshield goes to Mars with a bang?
-And that is a shame!
+Look carefully what is positive and negative.
+If you connect them wrong, you will notice that your Motorshield goes to Mars with a bang?
+And that is a shame !
 I speak from experience ?

-As I do not have a 3D printer, I opted to go for an existing solution: the Treq Wind Sim Mount.
+Since I do not have a 3D printer, I opted to go with an existing solution: the Treq Wind Sim Mount.
 This is highly recommended!
-This set is affordable and immediately gives you all you need to mount the wind sim to your rig.
-The set is available in 120 and 140mm, depending on what size PC fan you have.
+This set is affordable and immediately gives you all the supplies you need to mount the wind sim to your rig.
+The set is available in 120 and 140mm, depending on what size pc fan you have.
 The most common size is 120mm.

-So am I purely positive?
-Well, no. The downside of this Treq Wind Sim Mount is that it is not 'suitable' for such a flexible air hose.
+Am I purely positive then?
+Well, no. The disadvantage of this Treq Wind Sim Mount is that it is not "suitable" for such a flexible air hose.
 In other words, the wind sim was not originally intended for connecting an air hose.
 So this did not fit and duck tape had to come into play here.
 Not a very nice solution, but functional.
-Fortunately, they have taken my feedback to heart and are working on a solution.
+Fortunately, they took my feedback to heart and are working on a solution.

-Update 2: The new diffusers are in and will be included as standard from now on!
+Update 2: The new diffusers are in and come standard as of now!

 Follow Treq's instructions, or any other solution you chose, and use the screws to attach the pc fan to the wind sim mount.
 The end result will look like the one below!